 - When a role or user is granted privileges for a table, the privileges are limited to the table.

-- In CockroachDB, privileges are granted to users and roles at the database and table levels.
+- In CockroachDB, privileges are granted to users and roles at the database and table levels, or cluster-wide at the system level.
 They are not yet supported for other granularities such as columns or rows.

 rootuser automatically belongs to the